NEW ON SOMM TV

 It's football season and we have the perfect pairing.
 We pick the wines you should be drinking while watching the big game.
 Join renowned sommelier and wine bar owner Rebecca Phillips to help open up some great options for your game day snacks!

-• Harvest is a B with Amy Christine MW final for SOMM TV
+• Harvest is a B with Amy Christine

 Amy Christine M.W. holds nothing back talking about the 2025 harvest at Holus Bolus wines.
 Warning: language and bugs